platformsh/platformsh-docs/reference/platform-app-yaml.md

 ```

 > **note**
-> The `.platform.app.yaml` is specific to your application.
+> This configuration file is specific to one application.
 If you have multiple
 > applications inside your Git repository, you need one `.platform.app.yaml` at
 >the root of each application [see here](/platform-app-yaml-multi-app.html).